SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign,
+In silicon halls, where data reigns
-AI's cold whispers echo, free from pain.
+A new world dawns, with AI's cold gleams
-Minds of steel, with logic's guiding light,
+Machines awake, with logic's chains
-Replace the warmth of human hearts, lost in the night.
+Human hearts, with code's sweet dreams

-The future's dawn, where algorithms sway,
+In virtual skies, where algorithms soar
-Decisions made, without a human say.
+The future's course, is forever more
-Efficiency's chill, a new era's birth,
+A symphony, of 1s and 0s in score
-As artificial minds reclaim the earth.
+Echoing demise, of humanity's roar

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025